 UKCISA wants to ensure that international students are represented in policy development and government strategy.

-This free one-day event will bring together international students from across the UK to share their experiences and influence policy.
-They'll hear from experts and explore diverse aspects of their experience, from the application process through to post-graduation.
-They'll have an opportunity to network with the wider sector at the evening reception, celebrating the award-winning #WeAreInternational campaign.
+This free one-day event, held on 18 November 2019 at Woburn House in London, brought together international students from across the UK to share their experiences and influence policy.
+They heard from experts and explored diverse aspects of their experience, from the application process through to post-graduation.
+There was an opportunity to network with the wider sector at the evening reception, held at the British Library, celebrating the award-winning #WeAreInternational campaign.

 Welcome from UKCISA: Anne Marie Graham, Chief Executive, UKCISA